Connect with Our Staff

 What Kinds of Jobs are Available?

 There are hundreds of positions offered by numerous campus departments, each providing vital learning and work experiences outside of the classroom.
-Students are not required to choose a job within their academic major, but are strongly encouraged to select positions which will offer relevant work experience in a career field they wish to pursue after graduation.
+Students are encouraged to select positions which will offer relevant work experience in a career field they wish to pursue after graduation.

 There are also community service-based work study positions that provide tutoring services to children in Columbia.
 To learn more about these programs and positions, please visit the Jumpstart and A Way With Words & Numbers sites.
 You can also watch this Jumpstart recruitment video.